canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 ## LINQ Query syntax: A matter of taste

 Up to this point, we have seen LINQ as extension methods.
-But, you can find LINQ as language-level query syntax too.
+But, we can find LINQ as language-level query syntax too.

 This is the same example to find our favorite movies using language-level query syntax.